-(Pocket-lint) - The PlayStation 5 is finally here - Sony's next-generation console brings a brand-new controller (DualSense) and the power to make games that look miles better than anything we've seen on a console before.
+(Pocket-lint) - The PlayStation 5 is getting into its groove, now - Sony's next-generation console brings a brand-new controller (DualSense) and the power to make games that look miles better than anything we've seen on a console before.

-It might still be young, but there are already a host of superb games to pick up for the PS5, between true next-gen experiences and some of the highlights of the last generation running better than ever before.
+It might still be relatively young for a console, but there are already a host of superb games to pick up for the PS5, between true next-gen experiences and some of the highlights of the last generation running better than ever before.
 We've gathered the very best for you, right here.

 Call of Duty: Warzone